pushpendra-tripathi/training/lesson001/README.md

 ***

 1. Go to github.com
+2. Create a new repo called e9<firstname_initial><lastname>.github.io

+    Eg: e9sgupta.github.io

-2. Create a new repo called <your-github-id>.github.io.
-Review https://docs.github.com/en/pages/quickstart for additional help and instructions.
+   Review https://docs.github.com/en/pages/quickstart#creating-your-website for additional help and instructions.
-3. Clone the repo on your local machine
+4. Clone the repo on your local machine
-4. Add _config.yml and update it per https://docs.github.com/en/pages/quickstart#changing-the-title-and-description.
+5. Add _config.yml and update it per https://docs.github.com/en/pages/quickstart#changing-the-title-and-description.
     - The title should be "<first_name> <last_name> | 1E9 Advisors"
     - The description can be whatever you want.
 It has to be work appropriate.
-5. Add a file called README.md
+6. Add a file called README.md
-6. Create a directory called journal
+7. Create a directory called journal
-7. Add one file for each day of training.
+8. Add one file for each day of training.
 Call the file day_n.md. n must be a 0 padded 3 digit string.
     - Day 1 will become day_001.md.
     - Day 2 will become day_002.md.
     - Day 34 will become day_034.md.
     - etc.
-8. Write 5 things you learned on each day in the appropriate file.
+9. Write 5 things you learned on each day in the appropriate file.
 The 5 things each day must be unique, and cannot be a repetition of any of the days prior to it.
-9. Commit the README.md file and journal directory with all the day_00n.md files in it.
+10. Commit the README.md file and journal directory with all the day_00n.md files in it.

     ## Advanced Template for Math Homework